 What is PPC?
 Pay-Per-Click Advertising Basics

-After reading through this article, you’ll have a solid understanding of the basic principles of PPC and how to apply them.
+After reading this article, you’ll have a solid understanding of the basic principles of PPC and how to apply them.

 PPC operates on an auction system where you, the advertiser, enters to rank ads for keywords and key phrases your potential customers are typing into a search engine.

-Whether you’re running Google Ads or Bing Ads, each keyword comes at a variable cost, influenced by industry and demand.
+Whether you’re running Google Ads or Microsoft Ads, each keyword comes at a variable cost, influenced by industry and demand.
 Many hear the term, “auction,” and think the higher the bid, the better the placement.
 That concept isn’t true of PPC.

 A visual of how the PPC ad auction works.

 The amount you result in paying for each click is determined by the quality and relevance of your ads.
-The more relevant your ad is to customers, the less you need to bid in order to win the auction.
+The more relevant your ad is to customers, the less you need to bid to win the auction.
 Ultimately, the advertiser with the highest ad quality and the highest bid will win the auction using the minimum amount needed to beat their competition.
 Since the winner of the auction isn’t determined solely by bid size, advertisers on a low budget can still reach their customers with PPC.

-Search and Display ads come in a variety of ad types that correspond to different goals you wish to achieve with PPC.
+Ads come in a variety of ad types that correspond to different goals you wish to achieve with PPC.

 Text Ads

-Text Ads created with Google Ads.
+Text Ads created with Google Ads appearing in Google’s search engine results.

 Image Ads